MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/get-started.md

 # Get Started with Building Apps

 [!INCLUDE [prod_long](../includes/prod_long.md)] is a business management solution that helps companies connect their services and operations to streamline business processes, improve customer interactions and make better decisions.
-With this modern business platform, you've the convenience to quickly tailor, extend, and build applications so that they fit your specific needs with little to no code development.
+With this modern business platform, you have the convenience to quickly tailor, extend, and build applications so that they fit your specific needs with little to no code development.

 Build a business app for a specific industry, process, or department such as HR, finance, marketing or operations.
 Then, publish your app to [the Microsoft commercial marketplace](https://appsource.microsoft.com/partners), where customers can find your app, try it and get in touch with you.
 For more information, see [What is the Microsoft commercial marketplace?](/azure/marketplace/overview).